The department has developed a range of industry roadmaps and strategies as part of the Queensland Jobs Fund.

 The Queensland Biomedical 10-Year Roadmap and Action Plan released in June 2017, along with the announcement of the $2 million Biomedical Assistance Fund that will help biomed enterprises access capital to bring new products to market.
 The roadmap details our vision to ensure the biomedical sector is in a strong position to expand its important role in the global value chain.

-Defence industries include the research and development, engineering, manufacturing and service of military materiel and facilities across air, land and sea domains.
+Defence industries include the research and development, engineering, manufacturing and service of military materiel and facilities across air, land, sea, space and cyber domains.
 This includes ballistics, vehicles, fabrication of military equipment, weapons, medical equipment, electronics and surveillance systems integration and networking of vehicle components.

 Queensland has a growing reputation as the ‘go-to’ state for defence and security solutions.
-Our defence industry directly employs more than 6500 people across all sectors and secured $3.8 billion in revenue during 2015–16.
+Our defence industry directly employs more than 6500 people across all sectors.

 Our defence industries have contributed to the rise of Queensland's world-class status as an innovation, science and technology hub.
 Development of local defence technology companies, combined with access to global supply chains, has led to many technological advancements and helped support Queensland's advancements in fields such as nanotechnology, communication, maritime technology, information technology, precision manufacturing and aerospace.

 The Queensland Defence Industries 10-Year Roadmap and Action Plan sets out our vision to significantly increase defence revenue and generate 3500 new full-time jobs by 2028.
-It will contain initiatives to help Queensland businesses leverage our state's comparative and competitive industry advantages to support the strategic and capability priorities identified in the 2016 Defence White Paper.
+It contains initiatives to help Queensland businesses leverage our state's comparative and competitive industry advantages to support defence strategic and capability priorities.

 Queensland's mining equipment, technology and services (METS) sector is focused on developing cost-effective technologies and services to meet the diverse needs of mining, oil and gas companies both in Australia and overseas.
 The sector is a world leader in safety, mine site rehabilitation and remediation processes, knowledge and technology, contract mine servicing and project management.